 ARTICLE V - DUTIES OF OFFICERS (DRAFT)

 Section 1.
-The President shall preside at all meetings of the Pawnee Business Council, joint meetings of the Pawnee Business Council and the Nasharo Council, and all general meetings and shall vote only in the case of a tie.
-The President shall have general supervision of the affairs of the Pawnee Business Council and shall perform all duties pertaining to the office of the President.
-The President shall administer oaths and affirmations when required or permitted.
-The President shall be bonded.
+The President of the Pawnee Business Council shall:

+Preside at all general meetings, meetings of the Pawnee Business Council, joint meetings of the Pawnee Business Council and the Rêsâru Council;

+Vote only in the case of a tie of all general meetings, meetings or acts of the Pawnee Business Council, and joint meetings of the Pawnee Business Council and the Rêsâru Council;

+Dutifully support the Constitution and laws of the Pawnee Nation;

+Ensure that all decisions of the Pawnee Business Council are faithfully executed, administered, and enforced;

+Administer oaths and affirmations when required or permitted;

+Be bonded;

+Be authorized to countersign checks disbursed by the Treasurer according to the requirements of Article V, Section 4 of this Constitution;

+Call Special meetings under the authority granted by Article IV, Section 6 of this Constitution; and

+Unless authorized by this Constitution, the President shall not take any action unless directed by the Pawnee Business Council.

 Section 2.
 In the absence of the President, the Vice-President shall perform the duties of that office.
 In the case of vacancy, the Vice-President shall succeed at once to the office of the President.
 The Vice-President shall be bonded.

 Section 3.
-The Secretary shall, be responsible for the following duties:
+The Secretary shall be responsible for the following duties:

-Record the proceedings of all meetings of the Pawnee Business Council and Nasharo Council, and all special meetings as assigned by the Pawnee Business Council.
+Record the proceedings of all meetings of the Pawnee Business Council and Rêsâru Council, and all special meetings as assigned by the Pawnee Business Council;

-Prepare the agenda for meetings of the Pawnee Business Council.
+Prepare the agenda for meetings of the Pawnee Business Council;

 Maintain all records and files of the Pawnee Business Council.
-All records and files of the Pawnee Business Council, except such records as shall be explicitly made exempt by law, shall be public information to any member of the Pawnee Nation of Oklahoma.
+All records and files of the Pawnee Business Council, except such records as shall be explicitly made exempt by law, shall be public information to any member of the Pawnee Nation;

-Maintain the Pawnee Nation of Oklahoma official membership roll.
+Maintain the Pawnee Nation official membership roll;

-Attest to enactments of the Pawnee Business Council.
+Attest to enactments of the Pawnee Business Council;

-In absence of the President and Vice-President, call to order regular and special meetings of the Pawnee Business Council until a Chairman pro tem is selected.
+In absence of the President and Vice-President, call to order regular and special meetings of the Pawnee Business Council until a Chairman pro tem is selected;

-Perform the duties of the Treasurer, in the absence of the Treasurer.
+Perform the duties of the Treasurer, in the absence of the Treasurer; and